marcel-kanter/python-canopen/docs/network/network.rst

 	other_node = canopen.Node("B", 1, dictionary)

 	the_network.add(one_node)
-	# This fails, because there is already a node with id 1.
+	# This fails, because there is already a node with id 1 in the_network.
 	the_network.add(other_node)

 After adding the node to the list, it can be accessed via subscription.